Advanced Game Setup

 The Detail Level screen allows the manager to configure their saved game even further in order to optimise performance as much as possible.

-Tucked away in ‘Preferences’ -> ‘Interface’ is the Screen Flow section.
+The Screen Flow section can be found in ‘Preferences’ -> ‘Interface’.
 This allows you to configure a series of screens to display at determined intervals during the course of your game.

 For example, you can ask the game to show you the ‘English Sky Bet Championship’ ‘Overview|Stages’ ‘Every Week’ ‘During Competition’ and have it stop the game from processing during the ‘Morning’, by adding an entry with each of those settings.
 The end product is that, at weekly intervals (the start day is determined by the day you set up the Screen Flow item), you will be taken to the ‘Stages’ screen of that competition, giving you the opportunity to review whatever content you want to from that competition.
 Repeat the process as much as you like for as many competitions as you need to.